zofe/rapyd-livewire/README.md

 ## What is it?

-is a laravel library of widgets (blade & livewire components) that you can generate/ extend to create administration interfaces in a concise, uncluttered, and testable manner.
+is a laravel library of **blade components** & **livewire traits** that you can use to generate administration interfaces in a concise, uncluttered, and testable manner.

-It also bundles Bootstrap, Vue, Alpine and Quill to be used as fast boilerplate for your laravel admin panels.
+It also bundles standard libraries like
+Bootstrap, Vue, Alpine and Quill to be used as fast boilerplate for your laravel admin panels.

+The idea is to speed up and organize the development of large laravel applications, using modules, components, advanced forms items, using a simple CRUD architecture.

 min laravel version: ^8.65